jmkpopoola/RAKUSEN-LIMITED-POST-BAKED-QUALITY-PRODUCT-END-TO-END-VISION-SYSTEM/README.md

----
-title: "Rakusen AI Quality Detection System"
-author: "Ayobami Muhammed Salau"
-date: "2025"
-output: github_document
----

-## 🔍 AI-Powered Burnt and Unburnt Cookie Detection
+## AI-Powered Burnt and Unburnt Cookie Detection

 This repository contains the end-to-end implementation of an **AI-based food quality inspection system** developed for **Rakusen**, a UK-based food manufacturing company.
 The system detects **burnt and unburnt cookies** in real time using **computer vision**, **deep learning**, and **data engineering**.